 Remote Sensing and Wireless Networks

-- unpowered quantitative sensor tags to be sensed from many meters away allowing precise location of particular devices in a cluttered environment or quantitative reading of unpowered sensors from several meters away.
+- unpowered quantitative sensor tags measured from many meters away allowing precise location of particular devices in a cluttered environment or quantitative reading of unpowered sensors from several meters away.

 - Raspberry Pi- and Red Pitaya-based software defined radar where the radar waveforms also transmit processed data products.